resol-de/RESOLino_Pt1000/README.md

 # RESOLino_Pt1000

-A Arduino library and shield firmware to measure Pt1000 temperature sensors using RESOL's shield.
+An Arduino library and shield firmware to measure Pt1000 temperature sensors using RESOL's shield.

 ## Features